Jon9851/ms3-/README.md

 ### Titles
-The titles pages is where you can add games to the site, the titles page features collapsibles with the publisher names on the drop and in the drop down there is review, edit and delete buttons to give the user full access.
+The titles pages is where you can add games to the site, the titles page features collapsible with the publisher names on the drop and in the drop down there is review, edit and delete buttons to give the user full access.
 The buttons provides links to the review page and edit games page.
 Users can delete games as they wish with a flash message appearing to warn them about deleting the games.

 ![Titles](gamesreviewc/static/image/titlesgr.PNG)